10 Reasons to Say NO to Farmed Animals as ‘Gifts’

 As such, both small- and large-scale dairy programs negatively affect the health, well-being, and productivity of people in lactose intolerant populations.

 Additionally, dairy production negatively impacts local communities with ripple effect consequences that ultimately disadvantage entire societies.

 The result is widespread digestive ills such as stomach pain, gas, bloating, cramps, diarrhea, and even vomiting.
 Consuming milk from other animals is also associated with allergies, asthma, and a host of autoimmune disorders.

 Most mammals (including humans) become lactose intolerant after weaning.
 Milk is very specifically created for infants of ones own species, not adults of any species.

-Furthermore, there is no need for humans to consume the milk of other animals.
-Logically, this makes sense but rarely is it fully considered.
+There is also no need for humans to consume the milk of other animals.
+Logically, this makes sense, but rarely is it fully considered.

-While dairy is “a” source of calories, the resources used to produce it may be better spent on alternatives that provide a higher quality and quantity of calories, protein and calcium.
+While dairy is “a” source of calories and protein, the resources used to produce it may be better spent on alternatives that provide a higher quality and quantity of calories, protein and calcium.

 Animal-giving programs seem to focus on small-scale farming, but they have extremely large-scale implications that pave the way for factory farming and exponentially increase consumption of meat, dairy and eggs throughout entire countries and beyond.